Projectbits/act-iac-iot/README.md

 * •	IoT x Data
 * •	IoT x Safety
 * •	IoT x Climate

 Each session will be approximately/at most 45 minutes total, including introductions, five(ish) minute presentations by speakers), and moderated discussion.
-We will deep dive into this for the first session in a follow-up email.
+We will deep dive into this for the first session in a follow-up email and will post here.

 Our speakers for the first session, moderated by Justin Herman, will include:
 •	Dan Morgan, chief data officer, U.S. Department of Transportation, and ACT-IAC IoT Working Group Government Sponsor